survivejs/react-book/manuscript/08_building_kanban.md

 Using this setup we can still benefit from HMR during development.
 For production build we generate a separate CSS. `html-webpack-plugin` will pick it up automatically and inject into our `index.html`.

+W> Definition such as `loaders: [ExtractTextPlugin.extract('style', 'css')]` won't work and will cause the build to error instead!
+So when using `ExtractTextPlugin`, use `loader` form.

+W> If you want to pass more loaders to `ExtractTextPlugin`, you should use `!` syntax.
+Example: `ExtractTextPlugin.extract('style', 'css!autoprefixer-loader')`.

 After running `npm run build` you should see the following output:

 ```bash